- Hi! I am Vhonani Ndwambi, a proud South African and Chartered Accountant from SAICA (The South African Institute of Chartered Accountants).

 Don’t compare your journey.
 Some cruise, some sail.

-Vhonani Ndwambi, is a CA(SA) and has worked in various clients (Listed and Unlisted) ranging from manufacturing, mining, investments and contact centre.
-She has also worked at KPMG in SA, UK and US from 2016 till 2019 in the Energy and Resources industry.
+Vhonani Ndwambi, is a CA(SA) and has worked with various clients (Listed and Unlisted) ranging from manufacturing, mining, investments, and contact center.
+She has also worked at KPMG in SA, UK, and US from 2016 to 2019 in the Energy and Resources industry.

 Now It’s Your Turn…